Lstedmanfalls/fibonacci/README.md

 **Note, you must have the venv activated when you commit in order for the pre-commit tests to run

-# To manually run tests:
+# To manually run all tests:
 - `poetry run pytest`

 # To run test coverage report:
 - `poetry run pytest --cov`

+# To manually run linter on all files:
+`poetry run pylint $(git ls-files '*.py')`

-# To manually run formatter:
+# To manually run formatter on all files:
 - `poetry run black .`